Architects of post-9/11 CIA interrogation program to testify

 Mitchell and Jessen helped design an interrogation program that included such abusive techniques as prolonged sleep deprivation, confinement in small, enclosed spaces and waterboarding.
 The former contractors have defended their work, arguing it was legal and necessary.

-A Senate investigation in 2014 found that Mitchell and Jessen’s techniques produced no useful intelligence.
+A Senate investigation in 2014 found that Mitchell and Jessen’s techniques were not effective.

 At the earliest, the two former contractors would testify at a pretrial hearing scheduled for July, though it could be later.
 The proceedings have faced repeated delays, largely because of legal issues related to the treatment of the five defendants while in CIA custody.